 Lived in Geneva, Switzerland (1720 - 1793)

 As often happens in medical science, it is the clinician who discovers and reports on a particular condition that is later recognised by having the condition named after them.
-For example, Alzheimer's disease was coined after the German neurologist Alois Alzheimer and Asperger's syndrome is derived from the Austrian paediatrician, Hans Asperger.
+For example, Alzheimer's disease was coined after the German neurologist Alois Alzheimer and Usher Syndrome (combination of vision and hearing loss) is derived from the Scottish ophthalmologist, Charles Usher.

 In the case of Charles Bonnet (pictured right), it took nearly 200 years before the condition he first noted became credited to him.

 Charles Bonnet initially studied law but his real passion was for the natural sciences.
 He became the youngest member admitted to the Parisian Academy of Sciences at age 20 for his work on insects.
 In 1743, he was elected to the Royal Society of London.
 Several of his scientific theories (in botany and entomology) still remain in vogue to this day.

 Unfortunately, Charles Bonnet's vision began to deteriorate from his mid 20s and it became progressively difficult for him to peer down a microscope.
 For the latter half of his life, he chose to turn his attention to psychology, philosophy and metaphysics.

 In 1760, Bonnet briefly recounted in his published work, Analytical Essay on the Faculties of the Soul, of 'visions' in a sane, elderly man with vision loss.
 It later came to pass that this sane elderly man was actually his maternal grandfather, Charles Lullin.
 Lullin was a retired magistrate and his dictation of his 'visions' to his secretary in 1759 was eventually signed by several witnesses including Bonnet.